-Moving to Prince Edward Island is a logistical process unlike moving to any other Canadian province — the island is physically separated from the mainland, meaning your household goods and vehicle must cross the 12.9km Confederation Bridge from New Brunswick (the only road connection) or arrive by Marine Atlantic ferry from Pictou, Nova Scotia to Wood Islands, PEI (a summer-season option).
+Moving to Prince Edward Island is a logistical process unlike a move to any other Canadian province — the island is physically separated from the mainland, meaning your household goods and vehicle must cross the 12.9km Confederation Bridge from New Brunswick (the only road connection) or arrive by Northumberland Ferries from Caribou, Nova Scotia to Wood Islands, PEI (a summer-season option).
 Once on the island, the administrative relocation process is managed through Access PEI for driver’s licences and vehicle registration and Health PEI for provincial health coverage.
-PEI’s small scale means that these processes are efficiently handled from a small number of locations, and the island’s self-describing “gentle” character extends to the bureaucratic experience.
-The province’s immigration programs — the PEI Provincial Nominee Program and the Atlantic Immigration Program — are among the most accessible in Canada, and PEI’s aggressive population growth strategy (from 140,000 in 2015 to 170,000 in 2025) reflects an active government effort to attract both interprovincial migrants and international immigrants to address labour shortages in healthcare, agriculture, and hospitality.
+PEI’s small scale means that these processes are efficiently handled from a handful of locations, and the island’s self-describing “gentle” character extends to the bureaucratic experience.
+The province’s immigration programs — the PEI Provincial Nominee Program and the Atlantic Immigration Program — are among the most accessible in Canada, and the province’s population growth strategy (from roughly 140,000 in 2015 to about 182,000 by early 2026) reflects an active government effort to attract both interprovincial migrants and international immigrants to address labour shortages in healthcare, agriculture, and hospitality.

 Getting to the Island: Confederation Bridge and Ferry

-- Confederation Bridge: The 12.9km fixed link from Borden-Carleton, PEI to Cape Jourimain, New Brunswick is the only year-round vehicle route to the island; open 24 hours; the toll is charged in the New Brunswick-bound (leaving PEI) direction only (approximately CAD $50/vehicle); no toll entering PEI; the bridge drive takes approximately 10 minutes; wind restrictions occasionally close the bridge to high-profile vehicles and motorcycles
+- Confederation Bridge: The 12.9km fixed link from Borden-Carleton, PEI to Cape Jourimain, New Brunswick is the only year-round vehicle route to the island; open 24 hours; the toll is charged in the New Brunswick-bound (leaving PEI) direction only — the federal government cut it from CAD $50.25 to roughly CAD $20 per vehicle effective 1 August 2025; no toll entering PEI; the crossing takes about 10 minutes; wind restrictions occasionally close the bridge to high-profile vehicles and motorcycles

-- Northumberland Ferries (Pictou to Wood Islands): The summer ferry route from Pictou, Nova Scotia to Wood Islands, PEI (75 minutes; May–January depending on ice conditions); useful for moves originating in Nova Scotia; vehicles plus passengers approximately CAD $80–$120 per trip
+- Northumberland Ferries (Caribou to Wood Islands): The summer ferry route from Caribou, Nova Scotia to Wood Islands, PEI (75 minutes; running May to mid-December); useful for moves originating in Nova Scotia; the 2025 federal rate cut halved fares, so a standard vehicle plus passengers now runs roughly CAD $45–$50 per crossing

 - Air access: Charlottetown Airport (YYG) serves direct flights to Toronto, Ottawa, Montreal, and Halifax; limited air freight options for household goods; air relocation is practical for those moving without vehicles or with minimal household goods